Skip to main content

 Why choose Geography at Girton?

-The student-run Geographical Society is extremely active and hosts a series of events each year.
-The Society organises seminars, external speakers, social events, and a biennial dinner with alumni and friends.
+The student-run Geographical Society hosts a series of events each year, organising social events, speaker meetings and occasional seminars.
+Every other year we organise an event for alumni and current students which is a great opportunity to link people across the generations of Girton geographers.
 Plus, you can be in the height of fashion with our very own Girton Geography hoodie!

 At Girton, you will work closely with the Directors of Studies in Geography who will guide your studies, as well as other Geography Fellows.